fredcooke/FreeEMS-History/README.md

 to use git, then you can simply download the yaml file, edit it, and upload to the forum for someone else to integrate for you.

+If you do add your own data, and have the necessary ruby prerequisits installed, then before submitting it, please verify the file in one or both of these ways:

+ - ruby -ryaml -e "p YAML.load_file(ARGV[0])" vehicles.yaml
+ - ruby -ryaml -rpp -e "pp YAML.load_file(ARGV[0])" vehicles.yaml

+The first one will print a large and dense block of data, or an error.
+The second one will print a well formatted "pretty" block of data or an error.

 ### Thanks

 Lastly, I offer my sincere heartfelt thanks to all of those who have become